A Discussion with Swami Agnivesh, Social Activist, Arya Samaj

 I found myself dissatisfied with my life, which then revolved around five years as a teacher at St. Xavier's College in Calcutta.
 This was a turbulent time in Calcutta and Bengal, as the extremist Naxalite movement was taking root there.
 St. Xavier's College was a Jesuit institution, and I was impressed by my dedicated colleagues, many of whom had come from abroad to work.
 So on one side I had the Marxist Leninists of the Naxalites, on the other the sacrificing priests.
 I felt a deep urge to fight against inequality and injustice.
 The issues at the time were land rights among other topics.

 The Naxalite Movement had as its principle that revolution grows from the barrel of a gun.
-I found that unacceptable, but thought that an alternative could be just as important and challenging: to mobilize the masses for a non violent revolution.
+I found that unacceptable, but thought that an alternative could be just as important and challenging: to mobilize the masses for a non-violent revolution.
 The Arya Samaj movement used the ideological cluster of the Vedas to galvanize masses and poor farmers and peasants.
 My decision to move to Haryana was largely political, and further, the Arya Samaj movement which exerted a profound influence on me was based there.
 The hope was that any success in Haryana could influence national politics also.

 Where did you start from?
 What traditions did you grow up with?

 I was born into an orthodox, very Brahman family, in the Telugu area in South Central India.
 I was actually born in Shrikakulam Berhampur in Andhra Pradesh, a place that sits on the border of what is now Orissa.
-I lost my father at the age of four, and my mother moved with me and my four brothers and sisters to live with my maternal grandfather, who was the chief minister of a princely state in Madhya Pradesh, now Chhattisgarh.
+I lost my father at the age of four years old, and my mother moved with me and my four brothers and sisters to live with my maternal grandfather, who was the chief minister of a princely state in Madhya Pradesh, now Chhattisgarh.
 So I was brought up under his guidance and authority.
-He was a devout Brahman, who worshipped all the gods and goddesses.
+He was a devout Brahman who worshiped all the gods and goddesses.
 I was taught about them, and, though I had lots of questions, I was never allowed to ask them.
 As a result I grew up practicing superstitions, dogmas, and rituals as part of a religious package, even practicing untouchability.

 At age 17 I passed out of what is called matriculation in India, after class 11, and went to Calcutta for college.
-It was there that I met the Arya Samaj movement, and it shook me from my foundations, showing me a completely new world view.
+It was there that I met the Arya Samaj movement, and it shook me from my foundations, showing me a completely new worldview.
 I was encouraged at every step of the way to ask more questions, about gods, about the caste system, and about many dimensions of sectarian religion.
 The approach was very rational and very progressive, very egalitarian, overall a very spiritual ideology, which I embraced.
 Like a new convert, I became quite a zealot, with a will to propagate, as I saw it as a good ideology, and what the world needed.

 During this period, I was teaching in a Jesuit college, St. Xavier's, a premier institution.
 I came to reflect on how my colleagues, many of whom were priests who had come from Belgium, gave up a life of comfort to come to India, taking on challenges and leading an austere life as missionaries.
 Though I did not like their religion or religiosity, I felt challenged to ask what my own challenge was, what was my own mission.
 With my colleagues we debated intensively the root causes of poverty, inequality, and social injustice.
 We were keenly aware of the Naxalite movement raging around us, and the Maoist movement in China.
-This was also the era of the Vietnam War and we were very conscious of it.
+This was also the era of the Vietnam War, and we were very conscious of it.

 So all of this led me to leave my life as it was then behind me and go to the other side of India, to work with the very poor in rural areas.